dcarpintero/machine-learning/BERT.md

 ## Next Sentence Prediction Training (NSP)

 In order to understand the relationship between two sentences, the model further receives pairs of two spans of text from the corpus (referred as sentences A and B), and learns to predict if sentence B is connected to sentence A.

-In practice, both sentences are separated by a [CLS] token (inserted at the beginning of sentence A) and a [SEP] token (inserted at the end of sentence A), whereas every token is labeled as belonging to sentence A or sentence B.

 > When choosing sentences A and B for each pretraining example, 50% of the time B is the actual next sentence that follows A (labeled as IsNext), and 50% of the time it is a random sentence from the corpus (labeled as NotNext).
 In the original implementation, a GELU activation - instead of a RELU function - was used.